Revolution-Data-Platforms/rag/README.md

 - Natural Language Understanding: Interprets user input and understands the context.
 - Contextual Conversations: Can handle multiple rounds of conversation in context.
 - Knowledge-Rich Responses: Leverages the extensive documentation of Ciena and Blue Planet for generating responses.
+- Plug and play.
+Just drop the data and voila, we have a conversational agent that can answer your questions based on this data.